Beaumont (SA)

 An assessment of population growth drivers in Beaumont reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Feb 2026, the population of the suburb of Beaumont (SA) is estimated to be around 2,826 people.
-This figure reflects an increase of 95 individuals since the 2021 Census, which reported a population of 2,731 people.
-The change is inferred from AreaSearch's resident population estimate of 2,780 in June 2024, based on examination of the latest ERP data release by the ABS, along with an additional 24 validated new addresses since the Census date.
-This results in a density ratio of approximately 1,800 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
-Over the past decade, Beaumont has shown resilient growth patterns, with a compound annual growth rate of 0.8%, outpacing the SA3 area.
-Population growth in the suburb was primarily driven by overseas migration during recent periods.
+As per ABS population updates for the broader area and new addresses validated by AreaSearch, the suburb of Beaumont's estimated population is 2,760 as of May 2026.
+This figure represents an increase of 29 people (1.1%) since the 2021 Census, which recorded a population of 2,731 people.
+The change is inferred from AreaSearch's estimated resident population of 2,753 in June 2025 and validation of 25 new addresses since the Census date.
+This results in a population density ratio of 1,758 persons per square kilometer, surpassing the average seen across national locations assessed by AreaSearch.
+Overseas migration was the primary driver of population growth during recent periods for the suburb of Beaumont (SA).

 Frequently Asked Questions - Population